hipe/tmx/beauty_salon/doc/issues/035-the-shell-and-kernel-names.md

 # the shell and kernel metaphor :[#078]

+(EDIT: this feels "gone" (as a convention) but what has replaced it?)

 # history and context

 we used to say "conduit" and "flusher" instead of "shell" and "kernel",